bloominstituteoftechnology/java-AnimalKingdom/README.md

-# Project Animal Kingdom Search
+# Sprint 1 - Module 2 - Module Project - Animal Kingdom Search

 A student that completes this project shows that they can:

+* craft and manipulate Collections
+* craft and manipulate ArrayList Collections
-* Use and implement abstract classes
+* use and implement interfaces
-* Use and implement Lambda Expressions
+* use and implement Lambda Expressions
+* use and implement abstract classes

 ## Introduction

-Using a combination of abstract classes and lambda expressions, students will create and manipulate a list of animals using object oriented design principles.
+Using a combination of abstract classes, an interface, sorting, and lambda expressions, students will create and manipulate a list of animals using object-oriented design principles.

-## Instruction
+## Instructions and Completion Requirements

 * [ ] Please fork and clone this repository.
 This repository does not have a starter project, so create one inside of the cloned repository folder.
 Regularly commit and push your code as appropriate.
 * [ ] Create an abstract class for animals
   * [ ] All animals consume food the same way
-  * [ ] Each animal is assigned a unique number, a name, and year discovered regardless of classification.
+  * [ ] Each animal is assigned a unique number as an id, a name, and a year named, regardless of classification.

-- [ ] Methods will return a string saying how that animal implements the action
+* [ ] Methods will return a string saying how that animal implements the action
-  - [ ] All animals can move, breath, reproduce.
-How they do that, so what string should get returned when the method is executed, varies by animal type.
+  * [ ] All animals can move, breathe, reproduce.
+How they do that varies by animal type.
+This variation means that the string that gets returned by a method is different for each animal type (mammals, birds, fish).

 * [ ] Create classes for mammals, birds, fish
-  * [ ] Mammals move - walk, breath - lungs, reproduce - live births
+  * [ ] Mammals **move** by walking, **breath** with lungs, and **reproduce** via live births
-  * [ ] Birds move - fly, breath - lungs, reproduce - eggs
+  * [ ] Birds **move** by flying, **breath** with lungs, and **reproduce** via eggs
-  * [ ] Fish move - swim, breath - gills, reproduce - eggs
+  * [ ] Fish **move** by swimming, **breath** with gills, and **reproduce** via eggs

 Hint: think about abstract classes and creating an ArrayList using an abstract class type.

-Create a collection for the animals using the following data
+Create a collection for the animals using the following data.
+You will have one collection of animals; this collection will contain mammals, birds, and fish.

 * [ ] **Mammals:**